desiredpersona/blog/src/posts/2016-05-11-disqus-comments-jekyll.md

   - Disqus
 ---

-Ah so you want to learn how to add Disqus comments to your Jekyll blog.
-Look no further, this guide will attempt to keep the code clutter free and as reusable as possible.

-Let's get started!
+The Disqus comments plug-in allows you to engage with the audience of your static website, without the hassle of maintaining a server.

-First sign up for a [Disqus account](https://disqus.com){rel="nofollow"} if you haven't already.
+You can sign up for a [Disqus account here](https://disqus.com){rel="nofollow"} if you haven't already.

-Next register your Jekyll website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname){rel="nofollow"}.
+Next register your website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname){rel="nofollow"}.

 Open your Jekyll sites `config.yml` file and add the following code.
 Remember to change `my_disqus_shortname` below which is just a placeholder for your own websites unique Disqus shortname that you created earlier.